Discovering the 5 Lesser Known Places in Malaysia

 Awanmulan is family run, so do not expect a multitude of service staff to cater to your every need; while staff are friendly, guests are expected to do basic things themselves.
 Awanmulan boasts pools pumped with river water, which makes them cool, fresh and rejuvenating.
 Rooms begin at MYR440, check website www.awanmulan.com for the latest rates.

 How to get there: Seremban is the nearest town where you can take a taxi to Awanmulan.
-If you are you travelling from Singapore, Eltabina, Grassland Express, Starmart Express and The One Travel & Tours offer express bus services to Seremban from Golden Mile, Beach Road.
+For bus from Singapore to Seremban, check out these express bus companies: Billion Stars, Eltabina, Golden Coach, Grassland Express, Starmart Express and The One Travel & Tours.

 3. Banjaran Hotsprings